white-lab/protocols/protocols/heat_shock_transformation.md

     5. Add 50 ng (2 μL) of circular DNA into E. coli cells.
         * DH5α are available and prepared within the lab.
 Large plasmids or plasmids with repeats may require other strains.
     6. Incubate on ice for 10 minutes to thaw competent cells.
-    7. Put tubes with DNA and E. coli into water bath at 42 °C for 45 seconds.
+    7. Put tubes with DNA and E. coli into water bath at 42°C for 45 seconds.
         * Make sure to be exact with your timing, too long or too short will ruin the transformation.
     8. Put tubes back on ice for 2 minutes to reduce damage to cells.